StanislavKropotin/nexly_task/README.md

 This helps users understand what happened during the execution, making troubleshooting and monitoring easier.

 Logs are saved to a file and also displayed on the console for real-time updates.

+## Project structure:

+1) extractors.py contains classes for extracting data from PDFs.

+2) validators.py contains classes for validating extracted data.

+3) pipeline.py contains the main logic of the validation pipeline.

+4) utils.py contains utility functions, such as loading configuration.

+5) main.py is the entry point of the program, handling command-line arguments and running the pipeline.